RoamJS/smartblocks/docs/050-command-reference.md

 - `{path}` - resolves to the uids of blocks that are parents of the current block, delimited by `>`
 - `{attr:name:format}` - resolves the attribute value of the attribute found on the page with the block.
 Replace `name` with the name of the attribute.
 The `format` is optional and could be used to specify additional text that only appears if the attribute is on the page.
 - `{text}` - resolves to the raw text of the block

+## Filtering

+Several commands support an optional filter parameter based on a comma separated list (case-sensitive).
+Can use `-` in front of a word to exclude it.
+Examples:

+- toRead,Pinnacle
+  - returns blocks with toRead AND Pinnacle in the text
+- toRead|Pinaccle
+  - returns blocks with toRead OR Pinnacle in the text
+- toRead,-Pinnacle
+  - returns blocks with toRead but not if they have pinnacle